timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 Plane of Definitions** or **CAUPD**.
 On second thought, that name sucks.
 We'll just call it shared context.

 # Naming Things is Hard
 So how does this apply to programming?
-What great insight did this this all lead me to, and how did it make me a better developer?
-Well it didn't really.
+What great insight did all of this lead me to, and how did it make me a better developer?
+Well, it didn't really.
 I'm not doing anything different today that I wasn't already doing.
 However, it has given me a better understanding as to the *why* of some naming and programming standards that I keep seeing being brought up again and again when best practices are being discussed.